Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 console.log("variables x, y values", x, y);          // Use the default space separation of args console.log("variables x, y values " + x + " " + y); // Concatenate message into a single string, more flexible
 ```
-In order to see the console on Chrome, select menu sequence "View" > "Developer" > "JavaScript Console".
+In order to see the console on Chrome, select menu sequence View > Developer > JavaScript Console.
 Use it often!
 On other browsers, just search for info on "how to open the JavaScript console on \<whatever\> browser".
 Note also that Processing has a "print()" function which does a similar job to console.log().

 # Variables